-Mediathread is an innovative new platform built by the CTL that supports collaborative multimedia analysis.
+Mediathread is an innovative platform built by the CTL that supports collaborative multimedia analysis.
 Users of Mediathread are able to lift video, audio, and image items from a range of digital collections and then work with them in a course-specific website.

+Mediathread is used in numerous courses and departments across Columbia University.
 Instructors designate digital collections that contain source materials for a given course, and post analytic assignments in Mediathread.
 With the click of an easily installed browser bookmarklet, students can import items from these collections into Mediathread, where they then can then be annotated, organized, shared, and embedded into multimedia compositions.